US to Nigerians: We’ll prosecute, ban visa fraudsters from entry

 This comes days after the US Embassy in Nigeria commended the federal government over its efforts to resolve the most recent visa validity issues, where the US government reduced visa duration for Nigerians to three months and single entry.

-In a post on its X handle announcing the measure, the US Mission in Nigeria said that those who bring in and habour “illegal aliens” to the US would also face similar fate.
+In a post on its X handle announcing the measure, the US Mission in Nigeria said that those who bring in and harbour “illegal aliens” to the US would also face a similar fate.

-The Mission also reiterated the US resolve to permanently deny those who entered the country with fake document future access to the states.
+The Mission also reiterated the US resolve to permanently deny those who entered the country with fake documents future access to the United States.

 “U.S. government inter-agency efforts combat fraud and will end illegal immigration.
 Those who commit visa fraud will be banned from the United States for life.